 A yacht should have at least [ two bilge pumps ] , one of which must be manual bilge pump and should be sited within reach of the helmsman.

 Usually, they are used to remove water that accumulates in the bilge.
 The pick-up hose leads to the deepest part of the bilge and is fitted with a strainer preventing debris blocking the pump.
 With shallow bilges two pick-up hoses may be required - one to port and one to starboard so that water can be pumped no matter which side the boat is heeled.
 Separate watertight compartments either have their own bilge pumps or are plumbed to the main one.

 Electric automatic bilge pumps supplement the manual bilge pump and usually are fitted with float switches which automatically activate the bilge pump when the bilge water rises.
 Offshore cruisers usually have a damage-control pump which removes large amounts of water in the event of a holing.
 Maintain all pumps by stripping and cleaning and test regularly.

-An essential for a sea-going yacht when the decision to abandon ship is called is an [ inflatable life raft suitable for the number of people carried.
+An essential piece of safety equipment for a sea-going yacht when the decision to abandon ship is called is an [ inflatable life raft ] suitable for the number of people carried onboard.
 Some inflatable dinghies are acceptable as dual-purpose tenders and inflatable life rafts however; they lack two important features of a life raft: